What is Project Achievement?

 - Practice your speech and time yourself!
 Your speech should be between 3 and 5 minutes long.
 You do not have to memorize your speech - notes on index cards are a great way to practice and present your speech.

 - Need help?
 This video will help you gain confidence when practicing your speech: Celebrate Your Accomplishments

 - Handout: Public Speaking Tips and Tricks

 We will offer preparation and practice sessions as well as portfolio workshops prior to your 4-H Project Achievement demonstration!

 - Presentation Preparation Worksheet

-The Georgia 4-H Activity & Awards Guidebook includes all state-wide policies and procedures.
+The Georgia 4-H Activity and Awards Guidebook includes all state-wide policies and procedures.
 4-H'ers and adults are encouraged to always review the Guidebook prior to an event.
-Changes are dates and highlighted in green.